williambelle/switzerland-postal-codes/README.md

 $ bower install switzerland-postal-codes
 ```

-Then use `dist/postal-codes.json` in your HTML.
+Then use `dist/postal-codes.json` or `dist/postal-codes-full.json` in your HTML.

 ### Download

-Download `postal-codes.json` from [Release](https://github.com/williambelle/switzerland-postal-codes/releases)
+Download `postal-codes.json` or `postal-codes-full.json` from the  [Github Release pages](https://github.com/williambelle/switzerland-postal-codes/releases)

 Demo
 ----